MaikoCode/audiolingu-oss/README.md

 **🤖 AI-Powered Content**

 - Multi-agent AI system (podcast writer, quiz generator, title generator, and more)
+- **Intelligent feedback analyzer** that learns from your likes/dislikes to automatically improve future episodes
 - Automated daily episode generation workflows using Convex Workflows and Cron jobs
 - AI-generated custom cover art for each episode
 - Content tailored to avoid repetition by analyzing past episodes